What is Flow Direction?

-First, start off with a digital elevation model like from one of these free DEM data sources.
+First, start off with a digital elevation model from one of these free DEM data sources.
 Flow direction determines which direction water will flow in a given cell.

 Based on the direction of the steepest descent in each cell, we measure flow direction.
 Also, the z-value difference and slope are calculated between neighboring cells.

 In a given grid cell, water can flow to one or more of its eight adjacent cells.
 The slope is the ultimate factor in how water flows in this model.

 We use a pour-point model to show how and in which direction water travels.
-The eight adjacent cells in the pour point model has a value expressing how water drops.
+The eight adjacent cells in the pour point model have a value expressing how water drops.

 When water flows in the east direction, it has a value of 1.
 When water flows west, it has a value of 16.
 All 8 adjacent directions at a given point can be described using the eight-direction pour point model.

 Now, it’s your turn

 Pick a point (a single cell in the DEM) and find the slope.
 Each cell is illustrated with eight possible directions.